gencay/vscode-chatgpt/README.md

 - `ChatGPT: Explain`: Explain the selected code.
 Right click on a selected block of code, run command.
   - "default": "Explain the following code",
   - "description": "The prompt prefix used for explaining the selected code"
+- `ChatGPT: Add comments`: Add comments for the selected code.
+Right click on a selected block of code, run command.
+  - "default": "Add comments for the following code",
+  - "description": "The prompt prefix used for adding comments for the selected code"

 ## Other available commands

 - `ChatGPT: Ask anything`: Free-form text questions within conversation window.
 - `ChatGPT: Clear session`: Clears the current session.
-Useful in case of API errors.
+Useful in case of API errors in manual mode only.
-- `ChatGPT: Clear conversation`: Clears the conversation window and resets the thread to start a new conversation with ChatGPT
+- `ChatGPT: Clear conversation`: Clears the conversation window and resets the thread to start a new conversation with ChatGPT.
 - `ChatGPT: Export conversation`: Exports the whole conversation in Markdown for you to easily store and find the Q&A list.

 ## Customization settings